shinsuke27/kaggle-docker-with-mlflow/README.md

-# kaggle-docker
+# kaggle-docker-with-mlflow
-Dockerfile and docker-compose.yml to create kaggle env
+Dockerfile and docker-compose.yml to create kaggle and mlflow environment

 ```
 $ vim ~/.kaggle/kaggle.json # put your kaggle.json